 18. Are there opportunities to be placed immediately by the committee as soon the course finishes?

 19. How are Fellows’ placements decided?

-The YIF programme enjoys the support of reputed companies & associations of mentors & donors and institutions.
+YIF programme enjoys the support of reputed companies & associations of mentors & donors and institutions.
 It will be an invaluable opportunity to forge relationships for the future and widen your frames of reference.
 For the Young India Fellow who aspires to a career that is off the beaten track, the Fellowship promises to help him/her build that career.
 No matter what you wish to do, the Young India Fellowship promises to be an invaluable launch-pad.
-Placement of Fellows will take place in the 8th term in March – April 2013.
+Placement of Fellows will take place in the 8th term.

 20. What kind of opportunities will I have as an alumnus of the programme?

-- You will be informed and invited for workshops and seminars organized for Young India Fellows.
+- You will be informed and invited for workshops and seminars organised for Young India Fellows.

-21. What will I get out of the Young India Fellowship?
+21. What will I get out of Young India Fellowship?

 - An opportunity to experience an unparalleled world class learning experience delivered by the very best from around the world